PositiveTechnologies/SocksFusion/README.md

 ## Agent

-Agent устанавливает соединение с Proxy по адресу proxy.bbs.ptsecurity.com:443 и пытается идентифицироваться по указанному ключу. Если попытка успешна, то пытается отвечать на проброшенные клиентские пакеты и открывать соединения с целью, запрошенной в соответствии с протоколом Socks5.
+Agent connects to Proxy at proxy.bbs.ptsecurity.com:443 and attempts to identify itself using the specified key.
+If it succeeds, Agent attempts to reply to forwarded client packets and establish connections with a target requested according to the Socks5 protocol.

-### Отладочные сообщения
+### Debug messages

-В течение работы Агент может писать отладочные сообщения в stdout, сопровождаемые меткой времени:
+During its operation, Agent can write the following timestamped debug messages to stdout:
-* `Connecting to server...` - пытаемся соединиться с Proxy.
+* `Connecting to server...` - Agent is attempting to connect to Proxy.
-* `Connection established` - Агент установил TLS соединение с Proxy.
+* `Connection established` - Agent has established a TLS connection to Proxy.
-* `This agent is not registered` - ключ агента не зарегистрирован в системе, скорее всего, была сделана ещё одна верификация.
+* `This agent is not registered` - The Agent key is not registered in the system.
+This can happen if you download and verify a new copy of Agent.
-* `Another agent already connected` - с данным ключом уже работает другой агент. Агент будет пытаться переподключиться с тем же ключом каждые пять секунд.
+* `Another agent already connected` - Another agent is using the same key.
+Agent tries to reconnect using the same key every 5 seconds.
-* `Scan is started` - пришёл запрос на сканирование, теперь Агент работает как Socks5 сервер.
+* `Scan is started` - A scan request has been received.
+Agent is working as a Socks5 server.
-* `Running` - периодическое сообщение от Proxy, соединение в порядке.
+* `Running` - A periodic message from Proxy.
+The connection is working properly.
-* `Target is unreachable: <address>` - не удаётся связаться с указанным адресом. Если это сообщение повторяется, то, возможно, что-то блокирует исходящие соединения или имеются неполадки в сети.
+* `Target is unreachable: <address>` - Failed to connect to the specified address.
+If this message appears again, something may be blocking outbound connections, or it may indicate network problems.

 ## Proxy

-Служит прокси сервером для входящих соединений от агентов и клиентов (инстансов сканера). Устанавливает защищённое TLS соединение с агентами и в течение всего сканирования пробрасывает по нему сообщения от клиентов.
+Proxy serves as a proxy server for inbound connections from agents and clients (scanner instances).
+Proxy establishes an encrypted TLS connection to agents and uses it to forward messages from clients during a scan.